What is identity resolution? A guide to building an identity graph

 But identity resolution isn’t easy.

-Cisco’s Visual Networking Index projects that American consumers will own up to 13 devices and connections by 2022.
+The average US household already has more than 20 internet-enabled devices, meaning consumers can readily switch between screens at a moment’s notice.
 Every time a consumer uses one of these multiple devices or channels to interact with a brand, a different identifier—such as email address, device ID, cookie, IP address, or phone number—is attributed to that individual.
 It’s up to the brand to understand which identifiers belong to which consumer, as well as what these various signals and behaviors mean.

 Marketers must be able to find a way to connect all these disparate cross device identifiers back to the people they stand for by creating and maintaining a database of persistent customer profiles, known as an identity graph.

 However, most companies’ ability to connect their first-party identifiers to individual profiles at a scale that is consistent and accurate enough to leverage for the benefits and use cases needed is limited.
 Thus, marketers must augment their first-party identity graphs with third-party data sources and identifiers that allow them to better activate the data.

 How to build an identity graph

 Typically, marketers have had two options when it comes to augmenting their first-party identity graph with additional customer information: onboard to a third-party identity graph or acquire the data directly.

 Option 1: Use a third-party identity graph

 Third-party identity graphs collect identity data from numerous identity originators and aggregate it into a proprietary identity graph.
 Brands can then push, or onboard, their first-party data (including offline data) from their data management platform (DMP) or data warehouse to the provider, which matches individual identifiers across touchpoints and links them to a proprietary persistent ID that follows the individual even as identifiers change.

 After the linkage is made, brands then pay a fee to the vendor based on data volume, number of channels, and types of data licensed, in order to activate the graph for digital display advertising and consumer insights and analysis.